 Converting your existing garage into a new living space is a cost-effective way to extend your home and provide extra space for you and your family.
-Given the fact that many people simply use a garage for storage, this is really dead space when you consider the cost of property.
-Moreover, a garage conversion is often cheaper than an orthodox house extension as it will not require additional outside building work, including digging up the foundations etc. In addition, it can often be completed more quickly than a normal extension because you are renovating existing space rather than creating additional structures.
+Given the fact that many people simply use a garage for storage purposes this is really just dead space when you consider the overall cost of owning your own property.
+Moreover, a garage conversion is often cheaper than an orthodox house extension as it will not require additional outside building work, including digging up the foundations etc. In addition to this, a garage conversion can often be completed much more quickly than a normal extension because you are renovating existing space rather than creating additional structures.

-Converting your garage to a living space can also add value to your house.
-Some experts suggest that a well-designed space could add as much as 10% to the overall selling price.
+Converting your garage into a new living space can also add value to your property.
+For example, some experts believe that a well-designed garage conversion could add as much as 10% to the overall selling price.
 In addition, converting a garage does not usually require planning permission so this keeps costs down as well as potentially speeding up the project completion time.

 What does a garage conversion cost?

 A simple garage conversion should cost around £5,000 to 7,000 (depending on the spec level and the space usage).
 Compare this to a brand new three-by-four metre house extension which could easily cost double that figure and you can see why garage conversions are so appealing from a financial point of view.
 Of course, it goes without saying that the exact cost of your garage conversion will depend on the existing structure and what you want to achieve from having the extra space.

 How much work is involved?

 Converting an integral garage is simple and easy to do as the existing structure will already be suitable as a living space.
 However, if your garage is external to the house, then a little more work may be required to bring it up to the standard required.
 For example, it may need new internal walls, insulation and a new floor.
 If you are planning a simple new living room or playroom then costs will be quite low.
 However, a conversion to a kitchen or bathroom will involve plumbing as well as electrical wiring work and will therefore cost you more than a basic living room/snug.